 - Dab and wipe with the cotton unpaper towel to absorb the carpet cleaner and remove the stain.
 (See why I always recommend using cotton unpaper towels for eco-friendly cleaning.)

-Getting Those Carpets Clean
+Getting Those Floors Clean

 Messes on carpets happen.
 But when they do, you don’t have to turn to expensive and dangerous cleaning concoctions.
 Instead, you simply need to make this effective homemade carpet cleaner.